Search

 Once your dough is transferred into your baking vessel, gently spread it out to fit the pan.
 Try to be gentle, you don’t want to deflate it or rip it.
 Use your finder tips to spread it into all corners.
 Don’t dig your fingertips into the dough, you don’t want to disturb the bubbles inside.
 If the dough is too difficult to spread out, let it relax at room temperature for 20 minutes while covered with a towel, then continue.

-Once the sourdough focaccia bread dough is spread out, cover it with a tea towel and let it rise for 3-4 hours at room temperature.
-The dough will almost double in size.
+Once the sourdough focaccia bread dough is spread out, cover it with a tea towel and let it rise for 1-2 hours at room temperature.
+The dough will become fluffy and full of bubbles.

 ingredients laid out on a countertop and focaccia dough with dimples in a glass sheet pan